 The benefits of a Roth IRA are clear: the potential for tax-free growth and tax-free withdrawals.1 But not everyone may be able to contribute to a Roth IRA because of IRS-imposed income restrictions on contributions.
 But anyone can convert existing money in a traditional IRA or other tax-deferred retirement savings account to a Roth IRA.
 And many do.

 A Roth IRA conversion does have a cost.
 Income taxes need to be paid on the converted amount.
-Taxes are "front-loaded," which allows the money in the Roth IRA to grow tax free.
-It also provides tax-free withdrawals for the Roth IRA owner or his or her heirs.
+Taxes are "front-loaded," which allows the money in the Roth IRA to grow tax-free.
+It also provides tax-free withdrawals for the Roth IRA owners or their heirs.

 Spread the cost

 However, things aren't always as simple as they are in this example.
 Managing the tax impact of a Roth IRA conversion requires careful analysis.
 A review with a financial or tax advisor may be a good idea.